Status: affected by circulating vaccine-derived poliovirus

 Polio this week in Indonesia

-- A new circulating vaccine-derived poliovirus type 1 (cVDPV1) outbreak has been confirmed in Indonesia.
+- No circulating vaccine-derived poliovirus type 1 (cVDPV1) cases were reported this week.

-- Two genetically-linked circulating vaccine-derived poliovirus type 1 (cVDPV1) isolates were detected, from an acute flaccid paralysis (AFP) case (with onset of paralysis on 27 November 2018), and from a healthy community contact, in Papua province.
-This outbreak is not linked to the cVDPV1 currently affecting neighbouring Papua New Guinea. .
+- In total, three genetically-linked circulating vaccine-derived poliovirus type 1 (cVDPV1) isolates were detected from Papua province: a cVDPV1 from an acute flaccid paralysis (AFP) case, with onset of paralysis on 27 November 2018, and two cVDPV1 isolates from healthy community contacts, collected on 24 January and 13 February 2019.
+This outbreak is not linked to the cVDPV1 currently affecting neighbouring Papua New Guinea.

 International Health Regulations